Psychology of Women (PSY 391)

 :

-Staying in Touch.
-It is your responsibility to check your e-mail and to visit the Web CT/Blackboard site for this course regularly.
-Announcements and assignments will be communicated often through e-mail and/or by being posted on the WebCT site.
-You will also be able to check many of your grades on the WebCT site.
+.
+It is your responsibility to check your e-mail and to visit the D2L site for this course regularly.
+Announcements and assignments will be communicated often through e-mail and/or by being posted on the D2L site.
+You will also be able to check many of your grades on the D2L site.

 Regular participation in class exercises and projects - 25 points

-Chapter reactions/responses.
+I) Chapter reactions/responses.
 It will be useful to you to read each assigned chapter before the first class in which we are scheduled to discuss it.
 Try to read thoughtfully and with an eye toward the relevance of the material to your own life experience.
-On the first day on which we are scheduled to begin covering a particular chapter, please turn in, at the beginning of class, a one-page (typed, double-spaced) paper in which you choose one idea in the chapter that you found surprising, interesting, or though-provoking.
-In this very short paper, you should first state that idea, then briefly address these questions:
+On the first day on which we are scheduled to begin covering a particular chapter, please turn in, at the beginning of class, a one-page (typed, double-spaced) paper in which you choose one idea in the chapter that you found surprising, interesting, or thought-provoking and one idea in the Half the Sky reading, connect them in some way, then briefly address these questions:

-1. What is difficult for me about this idea?
+1. What is difficult for me about these ideas?

-2. How has this idea influenced the way I think about others?
+2. How has about read about these ideas influenced the way I think about people and their behavior?

-5. What type of research would be important to explore this idea further?
+4. What type of research would be important to explore these ideas further?

 These papers will be accepted only at the beginning of the class in which we are scheduled to begin discussing a chapter.
-Under no circumstances will they be accepted late.
+They will not be accepted late.
+Papers that do not address the questions above will not be given credit.

 Experiential Project - 5 points